 Exchange information, methods, and research findings.

 MEMBERSHIP – Membership shall be open to anyone having professional interest in activities related to institutional research.
-The primary focus will be for those individuals from the Rocky Mountain region of the United States, including Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Texas, Utah, Washington, and Wyoming.
+The primary focus will be for those individuals from the Rocky Mountain region of the United States, including Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah and Wyoming.
 Membership for a given year shall include anyone paying the annual dues and others approved at the annual business meeting (e.g., emeriti.)
-The membership year shall be July 1-June 30.
+The membership year shall be October 1-September 30.
 The membership fee structure shall be reviewed and set annually by the Board of Directors in accordance with their fiduciary responsibilities for the Association.

-EMERITUS MEMBERS –Emeritus members shall be nominated prior to the annual conference; nominations should be submitted to the Immediate Past President.
+EMERITUS MEMBERS – Emeritus status recognizes longstanding membership and contributions to RMAIR.
+Members with five years of RMAIR membership throughout their career, who are either retired or have worked at least 20 years in Institutional Research (broadly defined) may be considered for Emeritus status.
+Emeritus members do not pay membership dues and pay only the direct cost of conferences (food/hotel).
+Emeritus members shall be nominated prior to the annual conference; nominations should be submitted to the Immediate Past President.
 Such nominations shall be voted upon at any RMAIR meeting or by electronic means where a quorum is present.
-A quorum consists of at least five of the member states and 20 members.
 These individuals shall become official emeritus members upon receiving a simple majority of those voting.
 Emeritus members cannot hold elective office in RMAIR.
 Emeritus members do not pay membership dues and pay only the direct cost of conferences (food/hotel).

 EXECUTIVE OFFICERS – The executive officers of the Association shall consist of President, Vice President, Immediate Past President, Treasurer, and Secretary.

 The nomination and election of executive officers shall occur prior to the annual conference with the results announced at the annual conference.
 The newly elected executive officers shall assume office at the close of the RMAIR business meeting at the annual conference.
-Winners of the election for officers shall require a simple majority of those voting, providing the vote includes at least 20 RMAIR members from five of the ten member states.
-The terms of the Secretary and Treasurer shall be staggered, three-year terms.
-Elections for these officers shall occur at the same time as the Vice President election.
+Winners of the election for officers shall require a simple majority vote with a quorum present.
+The terms of all executive officers shall end two months after their concluding annual conference to allow for training and transition to occur.

 Duties of the executive officers shall include, but not be limited to, the following: